adrtod/rchallenge/README.md

 You can easily customize the challenge in two ways:

-- A priori: by using the options of the `new_challenge` function.
+- *During the creation of the challenge*: by using the options of the `new_challenge` function.
-- A posteriori: by replacing the data files in the `data` subdirectory and the baseline predictions in `submissions/baseline` and by customizing the template `challenge.rmd` as needed.
+- *After the creation of the challenge*: by manually replacing the data files in the `data` subdirectory and the baseline predictions in `submissions/baseline` and by customizing the template `challenge.rmd` as needed.

 ### Next steps